namooTH/TinySegmenter/README.md

 # TinySegmenter
 The super compact Japanese tokenizer in Gdscript for the Godot Engine.

-A clone of TinySegmenter written in gdscript for godot engine, originally created by (c) 2008 Taku Kudo for javascript.
+This is a clone of TinySegmenter written in gdscript for godot engine, originally created by (c) 2008 Taku Kudo for javascript.

 The code is based off https://github.com/leungwensen/tiny-segmenter